 Source of Water: GIFFORDBased on information obtained in a Well Site Survey, published in 1990 by the Illinois EPA, two potential secondary sources are located 950 and 1,100 feet from Well #1, and 1,100 and 800 feet from Well #3.
 Information provided by the Leaking Underground Storage Tank and Site Remediation Program Sections of Illinois EPA did not indicate any additional sites with on-going remediations.
 However, this information has not been field verified by the Groundwater Section staff and additional sites may or may not be located in proximity to the village's source water protection area.
 The Illinois EPA has determined that the Gifford Community Water Supply's source water has a low susceptibility to contamination.
 This determination is based on a number of criteria including: monitoring conducted at the wells; monitoring conducted at the entry point to the distribution system; and the available hydrogeologic data for the wells.
 Furthermore, in anticipation of the U.S. EPA's proposed Ground Water Rule, the Illinois EPA has determined that the Gifford Community Water Supply has a low susceptibility to viral contamination.
-This determination is based upon the evaluation of the following criteria difference barrier that restricts pathogen movement; all potential routes and sanitary defects have been mitigated such that the source water is adequately protected; monitoring data did not indicate a history of disease outbreak; and the sanitary survey of the water supply did not indicate a viral contamination threat to the source water.
+This determination is based upon the evaluation of the following criteria differed Culture Process: the community's wells are properly constructed with sound integrity and proper site conditions; there is a hydrogeologic barrier that restricts pathogen movement; all potential routes and sanitary defects have been mitigated such that the source water is adequately protected; monitoring data did not indicate a history of disease outbreak; and the sanitary survey of the water supply did not indicate a viral contamination threat to the source water.
 Because the community's wells are constructed in a confined aquifer, which should prevent the movement of pathogens into the wells, well hydraulics were not considered to be a significant factor in the susceptibility determination.
 Hence, well hydraulics were not evaluated for this groundwater supply.